Toluna-IP/tolunaintegratedpaneldocs/membermanagement/index.md

 Toluna can receive the partner’s panel data via RESTful APIs.
 A partner can use these APIs to add new members or deactivate  members.

 We currently offer a Member management API in two versions: [Static(v1)](/membermanagement/v1/) and [Dynamic(v2)](/membermanagement/v2/).
-The core difference in the two is the flexibility in hthe level of member information is able to be conveyed to the Toluna platform.
+The core difference in the two is the flexibility in the level of member information is able to be conveyed to the Toluna platform.

 We recommended v2 as it will lead to better survey qualification and higher conversion rate.
 The details of these two version are outlined in their respective sections.